 Actual Cash-Value Benefits

-If you choose a policy with “actual cash-value” coverage, you’ll receive compensation that equals the depreciated value of the damaged asset (depreciation is the loss in value of the property due to time, wear, and tear).
-If you can easily find used replacements for your business items, you may want to choose this coverage so you can reduce your premium costs.
+Suppose you choose a policy with “actual cash value” coverage.
+In that case, you’ll receive compensation that equals the depreciated value of the damaged asset (depreciation is the loss in value of the property due to time, wear, and tear).
+If you can easily find used replacements for your business items, you may want to choose this coverage to reduce your premium costs.

 Know the Real Value of your Property

 Say a thief nabs your company laptop.
-Your first instinct may be to think of the event as an expensive nuisance.
-Sure, no one likes shelling out new money to replace the equipment, but you could ostensibly do it.
+Your first instinct may be to consider the event an expensive nuisance.
+No one likes shelling out new money to replace the equipment, but you could ostensibly do it.
 But what if you found out the ordeal could potentially bankrupt your business – especially if you have sensitive information housed on your stolen device?

-According to a Ponemon Institute and Intel study that examined 138 lost laptop situations, businesses spend an average of $49,246 when a laptop is either lost or stolen.
+According to a Ponemon Institute and Intel study that examined 138 lost laptops, businesses spend an average of $49,246 when a computer is lost or stolen.
 In outlier cases, the number climbed to as high as $975,527.

 These costs aren’t about the replacement value of the device.
-Rather, they are a reflection of the loss of the information contained on them.
-It’s all the more reason to make sure your property is adequately protected.
+Instead, they reflect the loss of the information contained in them.
+It’s all the more reason to ensure your property is adequately protected.